scorixear/master-thesis/training/src/README.md

 # Description

-Contains scripts for training and evaluation of the `LLaMA2` model as well as its results.
+Contains scripts for training and evaluation of the `Llama 2` model as well as its results.

 # Table of Contents
 - [Description](#description)